The best pavilions are built on an idea.

 Great performance comes from the heart.

-BP London 2012 Partnership - BP Fuels: Brand experience.
+BP London 2012 Partnership - BP Fuels: Brand showcase.

-During the 2012 Olympic and Paralympic Games, BP Fuels wanted to enthuse business audiences around its vision for lower carbon mobility: how it is approaching fuelling the future with the same commitment and determination as during its pioneering past, rising to the challenge of keeping the world moving in ways that are sustainable and efficient, good for the planet and good for people.
+- Great performance comes from the heart - retail forecourt with a long history of famous BP ‘firsts’ transformed into a unique brand experience - physical and emotional drama BP is fuelling the future with the same commitment and determination as during its pioneering past, keeping the world moving in ways that are sustainable and efficient, good for the planet and good for people.

 Speak COBOL with confidence.